 The difference between acute injuries and overuse injuries is that acute injuries happen as a result of a single, traumatic event that happens in an instant (sprained ankle).
 Overuse injuries are actually more common in sports than acute injuries.
 They take time to develop and it gets pretty tricky to properly diagnose and treat them.
 They happen as a result of repetitive micro-trauma to the muscles and joints (repetitive strain injury).

 Common Causes for Overuse Injuries

-Of course, there are other causes for overuse injuries, like an untreated overuse injury, or certain body alignments like unequal leg lengths and flat or high arched feet.
-Proper gear also plays a key role into this.
+Of course, there are other causes of overuse injuries, like an untreated overuse injury, or certain body alignments like unequal leg lengths and flat or high arched feet.
+Proper gear also plays a key role in this.
 Not wearing the proper garments or footwear for the type of activity you are doing, aids overuse injuries more than you can imagine.

 Overuse injuries happen in 4 phases.
 The first phase is when your discomfort can disappear during your warm-ups.
 That's why it's absolutely necessary to warm-up before every workout, in order to prevent or treat undiagnosed overuse injuries.
 If identified in the first phase, you can continue your activity with care and a little bit of supervision, and the condition will not worsen.

 In the second phase of an overuse injury, the discomfort that may disappear during your warm-up will reappear again at the end of your workout.
 Your workout must be modified to a pain-free level in order to prevent further damage.
 And your treatment must continue until your injury is fully healed.

 The third phase involves discomfort that gets worse during your workout.
 If your injury reaches this phase, your athletic activities must immediately stop.
 With the supervision of a physiotherapist, you may continue certain activities only after the problem is identified.